Spectacular Labradorite Polished Stone

 The bottom edge is a little rough in places and there's a two centimetre chip that can mainly be seen when it's upside down.
 It can just about be seen in our third photo.

-When we found this labradorite it was about to be cut down to make smaller gemstones.
+When we found this labradorite stone, it was about to be cut down to make smaller gemstones.
 We fell in love with it and weren't put off by the imperfections.

 Studio lights were used in all of our photos except the second one.
-For that image the stone was positioned close to a sunny window.
+For that image, the stone was positioned close to a sunny window.

 Take a look at our instagram page to see this labradorite being moved around.